 - Dream Land: The whole game takes place in the dreams shared by SpongeBob, Patrick and Plankton.
 Or rather, they all live in Gary's dream.

-- Dream Within a Dream: In every level intro, either SpongeBob, Patrick and Plankton wake up in order, this goes on until it was revealed to be Gary the Snail's dream.
+- Dream Within a Dream: In every level intro, SpongeBob, Patrick and Plankton wake up in order.
+This goes on until it was revealed to be Gary the Snail's dream.

 - Dreamworks Face: SpongeBob on the international boxart.